 Coursework

-Candidates must register for ALL classes EACH semester listed for your assigned team.
+All candidates and interns must register for ALL classes EACH semester listed for your assigned team.
 Refer to your team’s schedule for more information.
-All candidates must maintain a cumulative average of 3.0 in required courses to remain in the program.
+All candidates and interns must maintain a cumulative average of 3.0 in required courses to remain in the program.
 A candidate may never have more than 2 Incompletes (I) or any grades of “D”, “F”, or “No Credit” (NC).
 Failure to meet this requirement may result in declassification from the program.
 Candidates must repeat courses lower than C-.
-For Registration questions email credentials@csueastbay.edu
+For Registration questions email credentials@csueastbay.edu and include your program name and application term in the subject line and, full name, program name, and net id in all correspondence.

 Course Listings